 Caution.
 Do not confuse with toxic False Morels.

 Wild edible mushroom hunting is a great hobby that provides great satisfaction.
 If you know what to pick, mushrooms can be an excellent source of nutrition for the whole family.
-If it’s your first time eating them, take it slow so you are sure that the delicacy is good for you.
-You should also follow the rules of mushroom harvesting in Oregon not only for your safety but so as not to deplete the important resource.
+If it’s your first time eating a particular type of mushroom, take your time to make sure that the delicacy is good for you.
+You should also follow the rules of mushroom harvesting in Oregon not only for your safety but also to preserve the important resource for generations to come.

 You May Also Enjoy